 3. Consider having a Designated Driver or calling Uber or Lyft.
-Or be a Designated Driver Yourself.
+Or be a Designated Driver yourself.
 These choices really eliminate your risk of arrest.

 Never, ever take a field sobriety test for drunk or drugged driving.
 No state requires it.
 And about one-third of completely sober people (0.00% BAC) fail them under ideal conditions.
-Discover more at Never Take a Field Sobriety Test Say DUI Lawyers.
+Learn more at Never Take a Field Sobriety Test Say DUI Lawyers.

 Carefully follow the directions and warnings on all over-the-counter and prescription drugs.
 Avoid illegal drugs.

 Here are some hints for avoiding arrest, even if you’re innocent.

 First, follow tips #1 through #3 above for avoiding DUI arrest.
 In addition,